 This shoe, fittingly tagged as the” t-shirt for your foot” for its lightweight everyday comfort, was offered in 13 colorways.
 Each colorway had a short, quirky animated TV ad that played a huge role in putting the shoe into the mainstream, thus expanding its target market and elevating its popularity.
 And similar to a t-shirt, it was interestingly released in extra small to extra large sizes.

 Aside from the ingenious marketing campaigns and odd sizing, how the shoe got its name is also amusing.
 Through crowdsourcing, the brand received over 300 name suggestions and the one that stood out the most was “Presto Magic.”
 A name very suitable for the shoe's seamless construction that -- "Presto!"-- fits like magic.

-Throughout the years, a variety of editions have been released for this shoe all while maintaining its iconic shape intact.
+Throughout the years, a variety of editions of the Nike Air Presto have been released all of which maintaining its iconic shape intact.
 The Nike Air Presto Essential is among the more recent models.
-Making a preview in December 2015, it dropped without warning in the year 2016.
+Making a preview on December 2015, it dropped without warning in the year 2016.
 Tagged as “Essential,” this version is expected to stray away from unnecessary gimmicks and unusual materials.

-- The heel pull tab is added for quick and easy slip on/off.
+- The heel pull tab is added for quick and easy slip-on/off.